Technigo/project-todos/README.md

 This app is created using Redux, redux-toolkit, react-scroll.
 A special attention was also payed to immutability.

+ps. check the site on desktop and tablet/phone - the flow of the site is diffrent between > 1024px <

 ## View it live
 https://j-what-to-do.netlify.app/